Tourism Facts

 There are hundreds of different jobs across tourism businesses in Canada, ranging from professional roles (such as accountants, pilots, and chefs) to frontline, customer-facing roles (such as tour guides, flight attendants, and servers in restaurants).

-Young people in the tourism industry
+Young people in the tourism sector

 Young female baker in the ktichen, holding a tray of hot bakery items and placing it onto a shelf.